MihaiChirculete/WorldGuard/README.md

 [![](https://poggit.pmmp.io/shield.dl/WorldGuard)](https://poggit.pmmp.io/p/WorldGuard)

 IMPORTANT NOTE: This plugin has nothing to do with the original 'WorldGuard' plugin for 'Bukkit' which is available [here](https://dev.bukkit.org/projects/worldguard).
-This plugin was built from scratch by an entirely different team that the one behind WorldGuard for Bukkit.
+This plugin was built from scratch by an entirely different team than the one behind WorldGuard for Bukkit and is not affiliated to them in any way.

 # Features